When Can I Safely Enjoy Soda After Tooth Extraction?

 Why Carbonation and Sugar Can Be Problematic

-- Carbonation can dislodge or dissolve blood clots.
+- Carbonation can disturb the blood clot.

-- Sugar can lead to bacterial growth and potential infection.
+- Sugar encourages bacterial growth and infection.

 How Soda Affects Blood Clot Stability